WPP-Public/akqa-nz-beam/README.md

 ### Basic `beam.json`

-At a minimum to use, one or more server needs to be defined.
+At a minimum, to use Beam at least one server needs to be defined.

 ```json
 {